 Cloudy water generally indicates that there is air in the pipes, usually more prevalent in cold weather.
 Cloudiness does eventually clear (approximately 10 seconds) and is not harmful; it's a side effect of hard water.
 If it does not clear, please contact the Town of Newmarket Customer Service Department at 905-895-5193.

-Please be assured that the water lines and sewage lines are separate.
-Water lines cannot be contaminated by sewage.
-First, try to flush your hot water tank.
+If you detect unusual odour or taste, first try to flush your hot water tank.
 If this does not help, please contact the Town of Newmarket Customer Service Department at 905-895-5193.
-The water department will flush the closest hydrant to your property.

 Low water pressure